nshibu62/sugar-sugar-game/README.md

-# Hello Website (mvp)

-This is a basic static HTML starter project you can build on however you like.
-No need to save.
-While you develop your site, your changes will happen 🪄 immediately in the preview window.
-You can upload assets like images or audio in `assets` to the left.
-The rest is up to you and your imagination.

 ## What's in this project?

-← `README.md`: That's this file, where you can tell people what your cool website does and how you built it.
+← `README.md`: This is a web game in which players direct falling sugar to a cup with user-drawn lines, while avoiding obstacles in their path.

-← `index.html`: This is the main HTML page for your site.
+← `index.html`: The HTML page has links to imported libraries used during this project.

 ← `style.css`: CSS files add styling rules to your content.

-← `script.js`: If you're feeling fancy you can add interactivity to your site with JavaScript.
+← `script.js`: This page contains all the code used to create features of the game.

 ![Glitch](https://cdn.glitch.com/a9975ea6-8949-4bab-addb-8a95021dc2da%2FLogo_Color.svg?v=1602781328576)